CedricChnfr/portfolio/_posts/Courses/2024-10-03-cloud-edge.markdown

 #### Why
 To gain practical experience in designing and managing hybrid architectures that meet the demands of modern computing environments.
 This knowledge is crucial for developing efficient and scalable solutions in fields such as IoT, real-time systems, and 5G networks.

-### C.I.3 The Knowledge and Skills Mobilized
+### Knowledge and Skills Mobilized
 - Understanding virtualization technologies and their role in modern cloud infrastructures.
 - Designing and managing hybrid architectures that combine cloud and edge computing.
 - Gaining hands-on experience with tools like Kubernetes, Docker, AWS, and Azure.
 - Addressing advanced topics such as energy-efficient protocols, security challenges, and real-time data analysis at the edge.

-### C.I.4 Summary and Review
+### Summary and Review
 The course provided a thorough understanding of the design, deployment, and management of hybrid architectures that combine cloud and edge computing.
 The combination of theoretical classes and practical projects was particularly beneficial in illustrating the concepts.
 The emphasis on ethical and sustainable innovation helped in developing a holistic approach to modern computing challenges.

 ## PART D: ANALYTICAL PART

-### D.I.
-Analysis of Skills
+### Analysis of Skills
-- **Theoretical Knowledge**: Gained insights into virtualization technologies, cloud services, and edge infrastructures.
-- **Operational Skills**: Developed skills in designing, deploying, and managing hybrid architectures.
-- **Analytical Skills**: Learned to assess the feasibility and effectiveness of hybrid architectures in various fields.
+Through this course, I gained insights into virtualization technologies, cloud services, and edge infrastructures.
+I developed skills in designing, deploying, and managing hybrid architectures.
+I also learned to assess the feasibility and effectiveness of hybrid architectures in various fields.

-### D.II.
-Self Evaluation
+### Self Evaluation
-- **Acquired Skills**: Developed a solid understanding of hybrid architectures and their applications in modern computing environments.
-However, more focus on advanced topics would be beneficial.
-- **Skills to Develop**: Need to enhance proficiency in implementing security measures and protocols for cloud and edge computing environments.
+I developed a solid understanding of hybrid architectures and their applications in modern computing environments.
+However, I realized that I need to enhance my proficiency in implementing security measures and protocols for cloud and edge computing environments.

-### D.III.
-Balance Sheet
+### Balance Sheet

 #### Highlights
 The course was highly relevant to my professional career, providing practical experience in designing and managing hybrid architectures.
 The hands-on project work was particularly valuable in reinforcing the theoretical concepts.

-### D.IV.
-Complementary Elements
+### Complementary Elements

-## Project Report
+#### Project Report

 <div style="display: flex; justify-content: center;">
     <embed src="/img/BE_Cloud_Computing/Boukouiss_Chanfreau_Cloud_Computing_Rapport.pdf" width="100%" height="800px" type="application/pdf">
 </div>

 <p style="text-align: center;">
-    <a href="/img/BE_Cloud_Computing/Boukouiss_Chanfreau_Cloud_Computing_Rapport.pdf" target="_blank">Download Complete Report</a>
+    <a href="/img/BE_Cloud_Computing/Boukouiss_Chanfreau_Cloud_Computing_Rapport.pdf">Download the full report</a>
 </p>

 <style>